Xeronaus/Xeronaus/README.md

 > Also don't ask for that.
 That is suspicious.
 Yes, I can be quite skeptical but that's for caution.

 ## About Me 🧻
 I'm a guy ♂️ from Indonesia 🇮🇩 and I'm quite comfortable over there.
+The temperature 🌡️ is nice for me and I hate cold ❄️

 I like STEM (science, technology, engineering, and mathematics).